andwej/element/README.md

 **I will also recommend you to not use the commands that embed your messages a lot as this can get your account terminated on discord, PLEASE USE WITH CAUTION, I HAVE NO RESPONSIBILITY WITH YOUR ACTIONS**

 Happy skidding!

 > Will update if anything new appears from the creators.

 > You can delete the readme and license file after you have done everything.

+>I also suggest not using the fdmall command unless you know how to change it through the code, I cannot be bothered making it say a custom message.